Hindering Prosecution of Terrorism: Texas Penal Code §76.04

 The 88th Texas Legislature created this law in 2023,[2] effective September 1, 2023.[3]

-How can I be charged with Hindering Prosecution Of Terrorism?
+How can I be charged with a Hindering Prosecution of Terrorism offense in Texas?

-The state can charge you with Hindering Prosecution Of Terrorism if the state’s attorneys believe that each of the elements of §76.04 as described in the section above have been met.
+The state can charge you with Hindering Prosecution of Terrorism in Texas if the state’s attorneys believe that each of the elements of §76.04 as described in the section above have been met.

-What is the punishment for Hindering Prosecution Of Terrorism?
+What is the penalty for a Texas Hindering Prosecution of Terrorism offense?

 The statute classifies the Hindering Prosecution of Terrorism offense as the same degree as the offense under Section 76.02 or 76.03 through which the person committed the Terrorism or Hindering Prosecution of Terrorism charge.[4]